grantoz/patcher/README.md

 Some of my tunes can be found on [Soundcloud](https://soundcloud.com/grantoz).

+TODO:

+* saving data (probably to typicode/lowdb)
-TODO: saving data, connecting to suitable DB, perhaps wrapping it up in an electron app.
+* optionally: connecting to suitable DB
+* perhaps wrapping it up in an electron app.